duckpie3/tetris-rl/README.md

 # Tetris RL

-A minimal Tetris clone built with Pygame together with a Gymnasium-compatible environment for training reinforcement learning agents using Stable Baselines3.
+A minimal Gymnasium-compatible Tetris environment for training reinforcement learning agents using Stable Baselines3.
 The base Tetris implementation is adapted from https://github.com/itspyguru/Python-Games.